johnwmillr/LyricsGenius/README.md

 * **Without an access token**: Without an access token you won't be able to get information using the developers API, but the public API -which doesn't need a token- covers all of the developers API endpoints and many more!
 So you'll be okay.

 Here's what you need to do for each approach:
-- User Access Tokens: You need to sign up/log in on Genius, [create an app](http://genius.com/api-clients) and get a user token using OAuth2 (our [OAuth2](https://lyricsgenius.readthedocs.io/en/latest/reference/auth.html#auth) class can help you with that).
+- **To Get a User Access Tokens**:
+    You need to sign up/log in on Genius, [create an app](http://genius.com/api-clients) and get a user token using OAuth2 (our [OAuth2](https://lyricsgenius.readthedocs.io/en/latest/reference/auth.html#auth) class can help you with that).
-- Client Access Tokens: You need to sign up/log in on Genius and [create an app](http://genius.com/api-clients).
+- **To Get a Client Access Token**:
+    You need to sign up/log in on Genius and [create an app](http://genius.com/api-clients).
 Then on your app's page, click *GENERATE CLIENT ACCESS TOKEN* and you'll get a client access token.
+- **No Token**:
-- No Tokens: No need to do anything.
+    No need to do anything.

 ## Installation